-Once the root cause is identified, for the packaging complaint, then you need to implement corrective actions to prevent recurrence.
-In addition, FDA Clause 21 CFR 820.100 and ISO 13485, Clause 8.5.3 require that you implement preventive actions to detect situations that might result in a potential packaging failure in the future and implement preventive measures so that similar packaging failures are not able to occur.
+Once the root cause is identified, for the packaging complaint, then you need to implement corrective actions to prevent a recurrence.
+Also, FDA Clause 21 CFR 820.100 and ISO 13485, Clause 8.5.3, require that you implement preventive actions to detect situations that might result in a potential packaging failure in the future and implement preventive measures so that similar packaging failures are not able to occur.

-The incident that was reported was reported by a distributor.
+A distributor reported the incident that was reported.
 The distributor told customer service that two pouches in a box containing 24 sterile devices were found to have a seal that appeared to be delaminating.
-Unfortunately the distributor was unable provide a sample of the delaminated pouches or the lot number of the units.
+Unfortunately, the distributor was unable to provide a sample of the delaminated pouches or the lot number of the units.
 Packaging issues and labeling issues are typically two of the most common complaint categories for medical devices.
-Often the labeling issues are operators errors or a result of labeling mixups, while the packaging errors have may be due to customers that accidentally ordered or opened the wrong size of product and therefore they may complain about packaging when there was actually nothing wrong.
-It is important to be diligent in the investigation of each packaging complaint, because if there is a legitimate packaging quality issue then there may be a need or a product recall as part of your corrective action plan.
+Often the labeling issues are operators errors or a result of labeling mixups, while the packaging errors have may be due to customers that accidentally ordered or opened the wrong size of the product.
+Therefore they may complain about packaging when there was nothing wrong.
+It is essential to be diligent in the investigation of each packaging complaint because if there is a legitimate packaging quality issue, then there may be a need or a product recall as part of your corrective action plan.

 Reporting of Packaging Complaint Investigation